rtgodwin/rtgodwin.github.io/_docs/assign1ans.md

 ### Question 6

 There are many ways to answer this question.
-I am looking for any attempt to quantify the relationship between games the receive a higher critic score, and the revenue made for the game.
+I am looking for any attempt to quantify the relationship between games that receive a higher critic score, and the revenue made for the game.